 To occupy himself, Gein became an avid reader.
 His collection of reading materials, however, was decidedly bizarre.
 His library included articles about cannibalism, headhunting, shrunken heads, and Nazi lampshades made of human skin.

 Gein also studied Gray’s Anatomy.
 It seems that his reading provided him with some grisly home decorating ideas.
 Among his household’s furnishings was a lamp, the shade of which was made of human skin.

-Gein parted with few of his victim’s body parts.
+Gein parted with few of his victims’ body parts.
 He kept organs in his refrigerator and appears to have consumed parts of them after cooking them on his stovetop or in his oven.
 Some say that he occasionally shared his macabre dinners with acquaintances.
-Among the terror trove of items that authorities discovered in Gein’s house was a set of chairs he had upholstered with the skins of his victims.
+Among the terror trove of items that authorities discovered in Gein’s house was a set of chairs he had upholstered with the skin of his victims.

-7 Bowls, Tableware, And Ashtrays
+7 Bowls, Tableware, and Ashtrays

 Some serial killers are obsessed with the skulls of their victims.
 For example, Richard Ramirez (aka the “Night Stalker”) liked to draw them.
 After splitting open his victims’ skulls, Russian serial killer Alexander Pichushkin was fond of pouring vodka into them.

 Gein used the skulls from his visits to nearby cemeteries as makeshift soup bowls or ashtrays.
 He also embedded the heads of forks and spoons in bones to create his cutlery.

 Gein, who wore women’s body parts as clothing, made sure that his ghastly costume included a number of masks, all made from dead women’s faces.